PortSide produces and hosts the most innovative waterfront programs in NYC.

 PortSide works at diverse sites

 We create programs in industrial spaces, parks, and storefronts, and on historic ships.
-If it is on our historic tanker ship, the MARY A. WHALEN, the word tanker is in the name as in TankerTunes, TankerFlicks, TankerTalks, TankerTours, TankerTime.
+If it is on our historic tanker ship, the MARY A. WHALEN, the word tanker is usually in the name as in TankerTunes, TankerFlicks, TankerTalks, TankerTours, TankerTime.
 Our work is multi-faceted and multimedia.

 red hook waterstories - DIGITAL MARITIME MUSEUM & COMMUNITY GUIDE